Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling

-Sets of coefficients $(\theta_1,...\theta_6)$ were sampled from the designed ranges using Latin Hypercube Sampling (LHS) individually for intima, media and adventitia, leading to three separate input spaces.
-LHS was used in order to achieve good coverage of the parameter space and avoid clustering and was implemented via an open-source Python package SMT \cite{SMT2019}.
-The validation data contains a large number of input parameter sets for all strain values together, resulting in stress outcomes of different magnitudes, which would result in high sensitivity of error measures to the scale of target values.
-To tackle this issue, RMSE was calculated for each strain values separately and was normalised by the variance of the target stress values \cite{Rasmussen2004GaussianLearning}, giving 71 SRMSE values, which were finally summed up to obtain the total SRMSE term for each layer.
+Sets of coefficients $\boldsymbol{\theta} = (\theta_1,...\theta_6)$ were individually sampled from the designed ranges using Latin Hypercube Sampling (LHS) for intima, media and adventitia, leading to three separate input spaces.
+LHS, used to achieve good parameter space coverage and avoid clustering, was implemented via an open-source Python package SMT \cite{SMT2019}.
+The validation data contains a large number of input parameter sets for all strain values, resulting in stress outcomes of different magnitudes, which would result in high sensitivity of error measures to the scale of target values.
+To tackle this issue, RMSE was calculated for each strain value separately and was normalised by the variance of the target stress values \cite{Rasmussen2004}, giving SRMSE values, which were finally summed up to obtain the total SRMSE term for each layer.